sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-03.md

 In this activity we will review the existing Prompty files.

-Look in your IDE, within the `ChatAPI` project, the `/Prompts` folder with the prompty files  should like seen below.
+In your IDE, navigate to the `ChatAPI` project, then the `/Prompts` folder.

+The contents of this folder should look like this below.

 ![Prompty files](./media/module-03/solution-prompt-folder.png)

 #### Common Agent Rules

+Review the contents of `CommonAgentRules.prompty`.

-This isn't agent but provides a baseline for how agents are supposed to behave.
+The contens of this file doesn't define a single agent's behavior but provides a baseline for how all agents are supposed to behave.
 Think of it like a set of global rules for agents.
 All agents import the text from this prompt to govern their responses.
-Review the contents of `CommonAgentRules.prompty`.

 #### Coordinator Agent

+Review the contents of `Coordinator.prompty`.

 This agent is the coordinator for the entire multi-agent system we are building.
 Its purpose is own the entire experience for users with the banking agent system.
 It starts by greeting new users when they initiate a new session, then routes user requests to the correct agent(s) to handle on their behalf.
 Finally it asks for feedback on how it did its job.
-Review the contents of `Coordinator.prompty`.

 #### Customer Support Agent

+Review the contents of `CustomerSupport.prompty`.

 This agent handles anything that appears to be a customer support request by a user.
 It can create, find and update services requests for users.
 It can also take certain action on behalf of users too.
-Review the contents of `CustomerSupport.prompty`.

 #### Sales Agent

+Review the contents of `Sales.prompty`.

 This agent is used when customers ask questions about what kinds of services a bank offers.
 The data on the products the bank has are stored in Cosmos DB.
 This agent performs a vector search in Cosmos DB to find the most suitable products for a customer's request.
-Review the contents of `Sales.prompty`.

 #### Transaction Agent

+Review the contents of `Transactions.prompty`.

 This agent handles any account-based transactions on behalf of the user including getting account balances, generating statements and doing fund transfers between accounts.
-Review the contents of `Transactions.prompty`.

 ### Retrieving the prompty text for Agents

 In our banking solution we have four agents: transactions agent, sales agent, customer support agent, and a coordinator agent to manage all of them.
 With the behavior of the agents defined in Prompty, we now need to implement the code that will allow the application to load the agent behavior for each of the agents.

 In your IDE, navigate to the `Models` folder within the `ChatInfrastructure` project.

 Review the contents of `AgentTypes.cs`.

 ### Implementing the System Prompt Factory